-The Cornucopia Institute strongly supports the Hydroponic Task Force 2010 NOSB Recommendation Subcommittee Report.
-We also strongly support written comments submitted by Task Force member Dave Chapman, veteran soil-based farmer Eliot Coleman, and the dozens of other pioneering organic farmers that understand that organics and soil go hand in hand.
+Since its released last July, Cornucopia has strongly supported the Hydroponic Task Force 2010 NOSB Recommendation Subcommittee Report and comments submitted by Task Force member Dave Chapman, veteran soil-based farmer Eliot Coleman, and the hundreds of other pioneering organic farmers that understand that organics and soil go hand in hand.

-We also support the 'Keep the Soil in Organic' international movement, including millions of farmers and eaters that want to keep the organic standards in line with its origins - not doing so seriously jeopardizes the reputation of the organic label in the marketplace.
+We also support the 'Keep the Soil in Organic' international movement, including millions of farmers and eaters that want to keep the organic standards in line with its origins-not doing so seriously jeopardizes the reputation of the organic label in the marketplace.

 Soilless, hydroponic/container growing is not necessarily "bad," it simply isn't organic by law.
-Allowing year-round imports from countries where hydroponic/container growing is illegal to then be labeled and sold as organic in this country undercuts legitimate US organic farmers.
-It is dead wrong - and patently illegal under the Organic Foods Production Act and the current regulations.
+Allowing year-round imports from countries where hydroponic/container growing is illegal, then be labeling and selling them as organic in this country, undercuts legitimate US organic farmers.
+It is dead wrong-and patently illegal under the Organic Foods Production Act and the current regulations.